OfficeDev/teams-toolkit-samples/incoming-webhook-notification/README.md

 1. Open the project in Visual Studio Code.
 1. [Add an incoming webhook in Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-an-incoming-webhook-1) and replace the placeholder `<webhook-url>` with the webhook URL in `./incoming-webhook/src/index.ts`.
 1. Open Debug View (`Ctrl+Shift+D`) and select "Attach to Incoming Webhook" in dropdown list.
-1. Press "F5" to open a browser window and then select your package to view incoming webhook sample app.

 ## Architecture
 ### Code structure